xsolla/xsolla-launcher-build/README.md

 ### Customizing Launcher UI

 The **UIStyle.json** file is used to customize the UI of Xsolla Launcher v1.6.38.365 and earlier.
-If you updated Xsolla Launcher to v2.0.0 or higher, use the **local_theme.json** file or both .json files for UI customization settings.
+If you updated Xsolla Launcher to v2.0.0 or later, use the **local_theme.json** file or both .json files for UI customization settings.
 Read more on the [Wiki page](https://github.com/xsolla/xsolla-launcher-build/wiki/New-version-of-Xsolla-Launcher-(v2.0.0)#how-to-move-customization-settings-to-v200).

 #### UIStyle.json